What We Believe

 A Confessional Church

 Christ Reformed Baptist Church (CRBC) is a confessional church.
-As such, we adhere to a written confession of faith that we believe to be a good and accurate summary of the Bible’s teaching.
-Our confessional standard is the 1689 Baptist Confession of Faith (BCF), which Baptist historian, W. J. McGlothlin, rightly described as “the most influential and important of all Baptist Confessions.”
-We believe this standard contains carefully worded summaries of the contents of sacred Scripture.
-Acceptance of every confessional distinctive is not required for membership at CRBC.
-One may be a participating member of CRBC by affirming the evangelical distinctive that salvation is accomplished by grace alone through faith alone because of Christ alone.
-Nevertheless, the officers of CRBC must adhere to the system of Reformed doctrine taught by the 1689 BCF standards.
-The confession adopts a theology that may be defined as catholic, evangelical, and reformed.
+As such, we adhere to a written confession of faith that we believe contains carefully worded summaries of the contents of sacred Scripture.
+Our confessional standard is the 1689 London Baptist Confession of Faith (LBCF), which Baptist historian, W. J. McGlothlin, rightly described as “the most influential and important of all Baptist Confessions.”1 Acceptance of every confessional distinctive is not required for membership at CRBC.
+We believe a confession should function as a guardrail, not as a straitjacket.
+This approach allows for a great deal of doctrinal diversity together with robust doctrinal confession.
+Nevertheless, the officers of CRBC must adhere to the system of Reformed doctrine taught by the LBCF standards.

 The Solas of the Protestant Reformation